 In summary, they suggest standing more and recognizing that the more you sit, the more activity you should try to squeeze into your typical day.

-In your busy life, that might seem impossible or at least improbable because the last thing you want to do is exercise.
+With the stress that comes with adapting to our new ways of life, it might seem impossible to find the time to exercise.
 A TV binge, a glass of wine, and a hot bath are how you want to wrap up your day.
 But you can have both.

 Ways to Squeeze in a Workout